Baked Maryland Crab Cakes: Easy Appetizer or Dinner

 1. If you are making appetizer crab cakes, make 20 per recipe.

-2. They are delicious on their own, but try the traditional crab cake sauce, remoulade below.
+2. These crab cakes are delicious on their own, but feel free to try the traditional crab cake sauce, remoulade, below.

 Meal Prep